GarryMarathe/PostgreSQL/README.md

 -Scalability:
 PostgreSQL is designed to scale vertically and horizontally.
 Through techniques like table partitioning, parallel processing, and support for clustering solutions, it can handle large datasets and high-traffic applications.

+- Query:
+In PostgreSQL, queries are constructed using the Structured Query Language (SQL).
+SQL is a powerful and standardized language for interacting with relational databases, and PostgreSQL provides a comprehensive set of features and syntax for querying and manipulating data.